 - Advanced Programmable Logic Control, which provides participants with advanced concepts in the areas of control system design, advanced instruction sets, intelligent I/O modules, local area networks, supervisory control

 - Distributed Control System Applications, which equips participants with the skills needed for the configuration, operation, testing and monitoring of Distributed Control Systems.

-- Industrial Networks and Cybersecurity, which addresses the needs of the industry in the use of industrial networks and the increasing importance of cybersecurity in networked systems.
+- Industrial Networks and Cybersecurity, which addresses both the needs of the industry in the use of industrial networks as well as the increasing importance of cybersecurity in networked systems.
+The

 This renewed course has received endorsement from the Instrumentation and Control Society, Singapore (ICS):